ioonaa/ioonaa.github.io/_posts/2021-04-10-speechpitch.md

 <p id="section1">[1] Student Advisory Committee of the International Speech Communication Association</p>

-I had the honor to be the featured guest on the
+...and I had the honor to be the featured guest on the
 <strong><a href="https://anchor.fm/isca-sac/episodes/1-Speech-Pitch-Iona-Gessinger-eufetc" target="_blank" rel="noopener">first episode</a></strong>
 of Speech Pitch.
+Many thanks to the hosts <strong>Catarina Botelho</strong> and <strong>Francisco Teixeira</strong> for making this such a pleasant experience! &#128079;